Milton, Louisiana

 Milton /ˈmɪltən/ is an unincorporated community and census-designated place in Lafayette Parish, Louisiana, United States.
-At the 2010 U.S. census it had a population of 3,030; at the 2019 American Community Survey, it had an estimated population of 2,299.
+As of the 2020 census, Milton had a population of 2,590.
 Milton is part of the Lafayette metropolitan statistical area.

 History

 It is unknown when the area of Milton was first settled.
 Old land claims show that much of the community is on land once owned by Bernard, son of Ashnoya, a leader of the Atakapa people.
 The area served as a river crossing and a trade center for the farms and cattle ranches that lined both sides of the Vermilion River.

 The earliest settlers were Acadian families.
 Early landowners in the area included Francois Broussard, son of Joseph Broussard dit Beausoleil; Jean Bernard; Pierre Vincent; Michel Meaux; Jean-Baptiste Trahan; and Joseph Boudreaux.
 Jean-Jacques Denais operated a ferry at the townsite in the early 19th century.
 Désiré Broussard and Jean-Baptiste Montet settled there by 1823.
 Anselm Thibodeaux, who settled on land on the east bank of the river, cultivated it for at least 20 years prior to the Louisiana Purchase in 1803.
 Anselm's Coulee, named for him, runs through the area.